 a Disqualifying Event occurs in respect of a Director;

-a Director ceases to be a Member (unless the Director is an Independent Director); or
+a Director ceases to be a Member (unless the Director is an Independent Director);

-a Director is absent without the consent of the Directors and without leave of absence, from Board meetings for a continuous period of three months.5.15.2
+a Director is absent from Board meetings for three consecutive meetings without leave of absence from the Directors; or

-Effect of casual vacancy

-In the event of a casual vacancy in the office of a Director5.15.25.38.8(d)the National Council the Board may act, subject to this clause.

-If the number of Directors in office at any time does not meet the requirements of Clause 5.1 and 5.2, must act as soon as possible to:
+the number of Directors in office at any time does not meet the requirements of clauses 5.1 and 5.2.

-appoint any National Councillor as a Director to increase the number of Directors to a number sufficient to constitute a quorum, to satisfy the minimum number of Directors required under this Constitution, or to satisfy the gender requirements fixed under this Constitution; and
+In the event of a casual vacancy in the office of a Director, subject to clauses 5.1, 5.2, 5.3 and 8.8(d) and taking into consideration the Institute's People and Culture Policies and a candidates' qualifications, skills and experience to discharge the functions of a Director, the Board in consultation with the National Council must act as soon as possible to:

+appoint a Director to fill the relevant casual vacancy;

-if the Board composition still does not meet the requirements of clauses 5.15.25.1 and 5.2 5.3 after appointment of a National Councillor as a Director, to appoint additional Independent Director(s) to the Board, provided that only one of the Independent Directors is a Member.
+if the Board composition still does not meet the requirements of clauses 5.1, 5.2 and 5.3 after appointment of that Director, appoint additional Director(s) to the Board.

-Until the National Council have acted in accordance with sub-clause 5.7.2, the Directors may only act if and to the extent that there is an emergency requiring them to act.5.6(b)
+An Independent Director or National Councillor Director (as applicable) appointed under clause 5.6(b) will hold office until such time as the term of the Independent Director or National Councillor Director (as applicable) who vacated the position would have otherwise expired.

 Defects in appointment of Directors

-Each resolution passed or thing done by, or with the participation of, a person acting as a Director or member of a committee is valid even if it is later discovered that:
+Each resolution passed or thing done by, or with the participation of, a person acting as a Director, Secretary or member of a committee is valid even if it is later discovered that:

 there was a defect in the appointment of the person; or